Samsung Galaxy S26 Ultra vs. Galaxy S24 Ultra: I'd upgrade for this one feature alone

 Samsung only sells refurbished models of the S24 Ultra on its U.S. site, and while you can buy a new piece from Amazon at a lower price, I'm not so sure it'll make sense to do that in 2026.
 If you've already set aside a budget of over $1,000 for an Ultra phone, it'd better be the latest model.
 Samsung only offered 12GB of RAM on all its storage tiers for the S24 Ultra.

 The Qualcomm Snapdragon 8 Gen 3 in the S24 Ultra is still plenty powerful and should have no trouble handling modern games and multitasking.
 Some of the newer AI features in the upcoming One UI 8.5 might be hardware-dependent, which means you may or may not be able to use them on the S24 Ultra.
-Also, many of the AI features that debuted with the S24 Ultra relied on cloud connectivity, which is something the new Gen 5 chip in the S26 Ultra hopes to resolve.
+Also, many of the AI features that debuted with the S24 Ultra relied on cloud connectivity, which is something the new Gen 5 chip in the S26 Ultra should resolve.

 Samsung Galaxy S26 Ultra vs. Galaxy S24 Ultra: Cameras